ST10084726/POE_PROG7312/README.md

 2. Open the project in your development environment.
 3. Customize the gamification elements, such as badges, achievements, and feedback messages, according to your requirements.
 4. Build and run the project to see the gamification features in action.

-## Upcoming Features
-I am continuously working to improve this project.
-Here are some upcoming features:
-- Enable the Finding call numbers task.

 ## Project Structure
 1. Images: Store images and icons used for badges or rewards.